rickbijkerk/graphql-hive/packages/libraries/cli/README.md

   --require=<value>...                  [default: ] Loads specific require.extensions before running the codegen and
                                         reading the configuration
+  --service=<value>                     service name (only for distributed schemas) --target=<value>                      The target to which to publish to (slug or ID).
+This can either be a slug
+                                        following the format "$organizationSlug/$projectSlug/$targetSlug" (e.g
+                                        "the-guild/graphql-hive/staging") or an UUID (e.g.
+                                        "a0f4c605-6541-4350-8cfe-b31f21a4bf80").
-  --service=<value>                     service name (only for distributed schemas) --token=<value>                       api token --url=<value>                         service url (only for distributed schemas)
+  --token=<value>                       api token
+  --url=<value>                         service url (only for distributed schemas)